Finding the Why

 Diving Deeper: The Significance of Identifying Root Causes

 Delving into the depths of a problem often reveals layers upon layers of symptoms, each presenting its challenges.
 However, treating these surface-level manifestations is akin to applying a band-aid to a wound without addressing the underlying infection.
-While the symptoms may temporarily subside, the root cause continues to fester, ready to resurface at any moment.
+While the symptoms may temporarily subside, the root cause persists, ready to resurface at any moment.

 By identifying and addressing the root cause of a problem, individuals and organizations can effectively break free from the cycle of temporary fixes, paving the way for sustainable solutions and lasting change.